diequies/100daysofdata/README.md

 ---

+### **Day 75-77 of #100DaysOfData Challenge**

+The days 75 to 77 have been quite out of data science and coding.
+It has been my last week at work and most of the time I had to spend to close everything.
+Anyway, I tried to always spend a minimum time of coding to keep the progress, mainly with Maria's code and *Omdena*'s project.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+I've been focused on the demo, but as the other code was not completed yet I was getting faulty results.
+It seems that now the latest code has been merged, therefore tomorrow I will test the models and try to make a demo.

+---

 ### **Day 74 of #100DaysOfData Challenge**

 Another day working to have a working demo and also some statistics for the different scenarios.
 Also, as everyday I had some time with Maria's code, now I am close to finish the translation from R to Python.